divishakh/ide/docs/prd.md

 - Soft, warm tones with gentle contrast for comfortable daytime use
 - Use lighter shades for backgrounds and progressively darker shades for interactive elements
 - Maintain readability with sufficient contrast for text and code
+- Adjust the color tones of image.png to harmonize with the light mode palette

 #### Dark Mode Palette
 - Primary colors: #360185, #8F0177, #DE1A58, #F4B342
 - Rich, vibrant gradient from deep purples to warm accent tones
-- Deep purple (#360185) for primary backgrounds
-- Magenta and pink tones (#8F0177, #DE1A58) for interactive elements and highlights
+- Deep purple (#360185) for primary backgrounds\n- Magenta and pink tones (#8F0177, #DE1A58) for interactive elements and highlights
 - Golden accent (#F4B342) for status indicators and call-to-action elements
 - Balanced contrast to reduce eye strain during extended coding sessions
+- Adjust the color tones of image.png to harmonize with the dark mode palette

 ### 5.4 Layout and Composition
 - Clean, spacious layout with clear visual hierarchy